tzclk/ETL-Job-trigger/README.md

 It will generate a .bat file that you can run to start the job.
 Execute it with the exec built-in function in a script at the end of the 1st job.
 It is meaningful when you use it inside the job.
 There is a sample below.
+ALVW_HISTORY is one of the default audit tables of SAP.

 #wait for 2 seconds